isaacwilliams/not-good-enough-web/content/episodes/090-aukus-malorkus.md

 number: 90
 title: AUKUS malorkus
 date: "2021-09-22"
 description: "We have a lot to say about submarines.
-Also, shutting down public transport to stop a protest: Sensible tactic or bad idea that'll just make things worse?
+Also, shutting down public transport to stop a protest: Sensible tactic to calm things down or bad idea that'll just make things worse?
 If only I were writing this several days in the future and could see what would happen on Monday and Tuesday."
 fileLink: "https://mcdn.podbean.com/mf/web/chfy6m/90-le-fabuleux-destin-dsubmarines-francais-001.mp3"
 ---